kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 ### Potential
 [@stat Willpower @] Characteristic, special

 This is a special skill.
-Its Base Skill Value is equal to your [@stat Willpower @] `-4` and it gains a natural bonus as you invest Phenom Points on it.
+Its Base Skill Value is equal to your [@stat Willpower @] minus four and it gains a natural bonus as you invest Phenom Points on it.
 When you manifest a phenom, you make a [@skill Potential @] Check, the Final Skill Roll then determines the degree and the effects of the phenom.